04.10.25

 THE COBRA MARATHON BEGINS.

-You’ve Survived the Strike.
+You’ve Survived the FIRST Strike.

 Now Endure the Reckoning.